-We love laptops for their portability, providing the ability to bring your workstation with you everywhere you go.
+We love the best laptops for their portability, providing the ability to bring your workstation with you everywhere you go.
 But when you are docked at a desk, it’s helpful to have a stand to clear some more space on your desk and lift it up to an acceptable height.

 Laptop stands step in and fix these problems by elevating the screen and providing better ventilation, among other features.
 After an extensive look at different models and how they function, we’re recommending our top picks, starting with the elegant Rain Design iLevel 2 model.
 Be sure to check out the full list for a variety of height and use options.

 This simple design hides a surprising number of useful customization options.
 The slider you see at the bottom of the stand is actually used to control height, tilting the back support up and down for different angles so you can find just the right perspective.
 The lower base is protected with rubber pads, as is the support surface, so your desk and laptop won’t get damaged — and nothing will slide around uncontrollably.
 The slim nature of the stand and back opening also helps reduce heat.

 Keep in mind, due to the angle of the laptop, the Rain Design iLevel 2 is much better suited to an arrangement with an external keyboard and mouse: Some of our other picks may be friendlier if you still need to use your laptop’s keyboard.

 If you like the spare design of something like the iLevel 2 model, but also prefer more Z-shaped stands with better height control, this Boyata model should meet your needs nicely.
 The support surface includes plenty of openings to help with cooldown, and you can tailor the height to exactly what you need — including the title of the laptop.